esitarz/docs-1/content/platform-guides/core-concepts/rules-engine.md

 What about line items?
 Glad you asked, because which products are being purchased, in what quantities, charged against which cost centers, etc, are very common in the world of approval rules.
 But line items are a collection, so we turn to aggregate functions to inspect them.
-Here's how you would require approval on all orders over $200 charged to cost center ABC:
+Here's how you would require approval on all orders over $200 charged to cost center ABC: